-From romantic cities to foodie havens and artistic epicenters, this itinerary enlivens all your senses.
-Spend three nights in Paris before going to Lyon, France’s culinary capital.
+From romantic cities to foodie havens and artistic epicenters, this 14-day itinerary enlivens all your senses.
+Spend three nights in Geneva before going to Lyon, France’s culinary capital.
 Savor the beauty of legendary vineyards and imbibe in local vintages like Beaujolais and Côtes du Rhône.
 Enjoy hunting for truffles, refining your Provençal cooking skills, and learning how to pair chocolate with wine.
 Trace the steps of famous artists in Arles and Avignon, and then let Barcelona, cast its magical spell on you.

 Get acquainted with Geneva, the “Peace City,” and gateway to the Swiss Alps, on your guided walking tour.
 With traditions in both watchmaking and chocolate making, this beautiful city has a rich history, which you will glimpse during your excursion.